-My work reflects my relationship with the landscapes I have explored growing up in Alaska.
+My work is rooted in the landscapes I have explored growing up in Alaska.
 Skiing, hiking and canoeing through natural environments strongly influences my art and identity.
-Painting and printmaking allow me to interpret the patterns and processes I witness in nature, including examining the connections that occur within an ecosystem.
-I understand ecosystems as dynamic, interactive, and many layered pieces that combine to form the physical environment.
+Ecosystems are dynamic, interactive, and complex structures that form our physical surroundings.
+Painting and printmaking allow me to interpret the patterns and processes I see in the natural world.

 Thank you for taking a moment to look at my work!